Do Go On - 400 - The Millennium Dome Heist

 First thing he does, goes and checks the security gate.

-Just has a good look at it on camera.
+It just has a good look at it.

-There's CCTV everywhere and he's just having a good old look
+it on camera there's CCTV everywhere and he's just having a good old look at the security

-I thought the idea was to try to get out.
+this was security zone okay i thought the idea was to try to get out that's oh okay it's not

-The undercover police film him visiting the money zone three times
+They, the undercover police film him visiting the money zone three times on that first

-Just keeps going back and, oh, is that a million pound, is it?
+Just keeps going back and, oh, is that million pound is it?

 But police also noticed another detail.